How to Be a Successful Virtual Mentor in a Remote Workplace

 • Do you view mentoring as a partnership where both parties are responsible?

-• What are your expectations of your mentoring partner in terms of communication, goal setting, taking actions, etc.?
+• What are your expectations of your mentoring partner in terms of communication, goal setting, taking action, etc.?

 • Do you have ideas on how you can hold one another accountable in your relationship?

-Mentoring software removes those pesky questions marks about how virtual mentoring works
+Mentoring software removes those pesky question marks about how virtual mentoring works!

-MentorcliQ’s online mentoring platform was built for virtual mentoring relationships.
-While some of our users may choose to meet in person, the platform seamlessly pairs individuals into digital-first mentoring relationships.
-From setting goals and planning integrated learning activities, to tracking discussions and monitoring progress with surveys, MentorcliQ is built to facilitate online mentoring.
+MentorcliQ’s online mentoring platform is built to facilitate virtual mentoring relationships.
+While some of our users may choose to meet in person, our mentoring platform seamlessly pairs individuals into digital-first mentoring relationships.
+From setting goals and planning integrated learning activities to tracking discussions and monitoring progress with surveys, MentorcliQ is built to facilitate virtual mentorship.

 Virtual Mentoring Best Practices